giacomomaggiore/leverage-ib-api/README.md

 - **Rebalance triggers**: either a fixed calendar schedule (`freq='daily'|'weekly'|'monthly'`) or, if no frequency is given, the ±10% drift band described above.
 A separate `hard_cap` (default 4.0) forces an emergency rebalance if leverage ever breaches it, independent of the normal schedule/band — a proxy for a margin call.
 - Daily rebalancing pins leverage tightly to target (drift is bounded by one day's move); monthly rebalancing can let leverage drift substantially during sustained drawdowns (e.g. leverage rose to ~2.3x on a 1.7x target for VT during the 2022 selloff, under monthly rebalancing) before the next scheduled reset catches it — illustrating why the band exists as a faster backstop than a fixed calendar.

+In Monte Carlo backtests, the simulated EFFR path (if present in the simulation as an `EFFR` column) is passed into `leverage_backtest` so financing costs evolve consistently with the simulated rate environment.

 ---

 Setup